First-order quantum-gravitational correction to Friedmannian cosmology from covariant, holomorphic spinfoam cosmology: Semiclassical Friedmannian Cosmology

-where $l_p = \sqrt{\hbar G}$ is the Planck length.
-The solution of the first-order quantum Friedmann Hamiltonian constraint Eq.(\ref{esfe}), i.e., the scale factor $R(T)$, is found by a simple integration with respect to the cosmological time $T$, and reads
+First, consider a real-valued cosmological time $T \in \mathbb{R}_{\geq 0}$.
+The solution of the first-order quantum Friedmann Hamiltonian constraint (\ref{esfe}) is easily found by separation of variables and integration with respect to the cosmological time $T$, yielding the solution

+where $\lambda_0$ denotes a constant.
+This complex-valued solution is unphysical because a meaningful scale factor is a positive real-valued function and, thus, this solution has to be disregarded.
+For the remaining, imaginary choices of the cosmological time $T = \pm \textnormal{i} \mathcal{T} \in \mathbb{C}$ with $\mathcal{T} \in \mathbb{R}_{\geq 0}$, the corresponding first-order quantum Friedmann Hamiltonian constraints are given by the differential equations

+which can be solved by the same method as in the latter case.
+These solutions read

-The undetermined constant $\lambda_0$ can be subsequently defined by imposing initial conditions on the cosmology.
-It should be noted that the semiclassical scale factor does not depend on the parameter $t$ which is originally used in the coherent states.
-It is not entering the final result because the dependence on $t$ is "absorbed" into the symplectic structure (\ref{symplstr}) due to the special choice of the conjugated momentum $\mathfrak{p}_z = - \bar{z}/t$.
-In the classical limit $l_p \rightarrow 0$, one recovers the well-known result $R(T) = \lambda_0^{1/3} = \textnormal{const.}$ from cosmological studies in the context of pure gravity without matter which is, in the large volume limit, just flat space.
-Since the BRV quantum-cosmological model includes fluctuations of the inhomogeneous and anisotropic degrees of freedom, the scale factor modification presented in (\ref{sf}) can either be seen as being of quantum origin, or to be due to the extra degrees of freedom introduced in the BRV model, or both.
+describing either growing universes with small decelerating expansions of the order $l_{\textnormal{P}}^{2/3}$ (positive solution) or shrinking universes with accelerating contractions of the same order (negative solution) with initial values at $R = \lambda_0^{1/3}$ and cutoffs for the shrinking universe solutions at $R = 0$.
+It is sufficient to study only the expanding universe scenario because the shrinking universe scenario can be obtained by a discrete time reflexion transformation $\mathcal{T} \mapsto - \mathcal{T}$ applied to the latter.
+Hence, in the subsequent sections, only the positive solution is analyzed.
+The undetermined constant $\lambda_0$ can be fixed by imposing initial conditions on the cosmology.
+Further, it should be noted that the semiclassical scale factor does not depend on the parameter $t$ which is originally used in the coherent states.
+It is not entering the final result because the dependence on $t$ is ``absorbed'' into the symplectic structure (\ref{symplstr}) due to the specific choice of the conjugated momentum $\mathfrak{p} = \overline{z}/(\textnormal{i} t)$.
+In the classical limit $l_{\textnormal{P}} \searrow 0$, one recovers the well-known result $R(T) = \lambda_0^{1/3} = \textnormal{const.}$ from cosmological studies in the context of pure gravity without matter which is, in the large volume limit, just flat space.
+Since the BRV quantum-cosmological model includes fluctuations of the inhomogeneous and anisotropic degrees of freedom, the scale factor modification presented in (\ref{csf}) can either be seen as being of quantum origin, or to be due to the extra degrees of freedom introduced in the BRV model, or both.

-\section{Robustness of the semiclassical cosmological model}
+\section{Robustness of the Semiclassical Cosmological Model}